reducejs/common-bundle/README.md

 var b = browserify(entries, { basedir: basedir })

 b.plugin('common-bundle', {
-  // Each index.js packed into a new bundle
+  // Pack each index.js and their dependencies into one bundle
-  // with path page/**/index.js
+  // (with a path like page/**/index.js)
   groups: 'page/**/index.js',
 })